BalamuruganSiddhartha/testrep/README.md

     ```

 4. **Set Up Database:**
     - Update `.env` file with your MySQL credentials.
+The environment variables will be used in the `db.js` file located in the `src/services` directory
     - Run the following command to initialize the database tables:
     ```bash
     npm run init_tables